 No time to relax at the Gryffindor Common Room, because enjoy the cosy ambiance – don’t you wish you can study here?

 The last few talking portraits share about the marvelous Enchanted Benches, which will be used for our adventure.
 The path leads to the Sorting Hat, who gives us some advice for the Forbidden Journey ahead.

 Then, it’s just a short walk into the Room of Requirement to find these Enchanted Benches, and off we go.

 After this journey, the tour around Hogwarts concludes with a stop at Filch’s Emporium.

 And that’s the last part of the Wizarding World Japan Tour.
-We’ll have more posts on the rest of USJ soon!Subscribe to dejiki.com or Like our Facebook page for notifications of updates:
+We’ll have more posts on the rest of USJ soon!Subscribe to dejiki.com or Like my Facebook page for notifications of updates: